jsmoot93/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+A. Actions are how we send data to the redux store.
+A reducer tells us how we will adjust our state after a certain action occurs.
+The redux store is where all of our data for our app is stored.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+A. Application state is global, and your component state is local.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+A. Redux thunk allows action creators to return functions instead of action objects.
+This means they are now a "thunk".

 ## Project Set Up